 So I call up this semi-psychiatrist friend of mine who is yet to clear his solitary arrear.
 The paper that has been troubling him was on sleep disorders.
 But I bet there is no way he is going to clear it.
 He firmly believes insomnia is not a disorder, but a way of life — especially for a student of medicine.
 Now he takes a good look at my room, and expectedly his visual cortex is bombarded with the images of bags of multiple colours, shapes and designs; All of them dangling intimidatingly in the fan wind like crazy chimes performing a death dance in silence; His brain is unable to process it beyond a few seconds and he quickly gets out of the room, and shuts the door.
 He opens it again with the same speed and pulls me out.

 Now he sits with me to know more about how it all began.
 Whether I had used bags during my school days or I just carried them on my head, and stuff like that.
 We do our usual chat for over an hour, but this time after his last sip of tea, he dramatically announces, ‘The session is over.’
 I scratch my head.
 It did not make sense.
 He said, I (my brain) was full of ideas; that there was no stop for the constant stream of ideas my one hundred billion neurons generate.
 Sadly, my brain is unable to handle its own input as the synapses get into an inferno of tricky, unredeemable loop of self-generated stimuli.
 I stopped sipping my cup of tea.
 In shock.
 Forest fire ablaze between my ears?
 But luckily, he said, my brain has developed its own mechanism to handle it.
 And that is how I end up buying bags.
-Though his whole diagnosis felt like a Christmas cake made out of camel milk, I restricted myself to just one question — Of all things, my friend, my dear semi-psychiatrist friend, why bags? also has deadly deals on digital clocks and designer umbrellas.
+Though his whole diagnosis felt like a Christmas cake made out of camel milk, I restricted myself to just one question — Of all things, my friend, my dear semi-psychiatrist friend, why bags?
+Amazon also has deadly deals on digital clocks and designer umbrellas.

 He was cool when he said — I bought only the bags and not cheap pyjamas or tooth brushes as I was unconsciously using the bags as containers to store the countless ideas that constantly oozed out of my brain like the infinitely tireless waves that lapped the shores of great seas, regularly powdering the huge rock here and the mighty mountain there, neither with remorse nor with vengeance but only with a touch of mechanical beauty in monotony.

-He stressed ‘unconsciously’ and thumped the dining table almost shattering the tea cups when he announced it was a form of, hold your breath,
+He stressed ‘unconsciously’ and thumped the dining table almost shattering the tea cups when he announced it was a form of, hold your breath, offence mechanism.

 Now, I am on the look out for the friend who is in search for meaning.
 May be he could help me.
 I also have things to discuss with my medical friend’s professor.